apache/jackrabbit-oak/oak-run/README.md

     --host localhost   - MongoDB host
     --port 27101       - MongoDB port
-    --cache 100        - cache size (in MB) --wikipedia <file> - Wikipedia dump
+    --mmap <64bit?>    - TarMK memory mapping (the default on 64 bit JVMs) --cache 100        - cache size (in MB) --wikipedia <file> - Wikipedia dump
+    --runAsAdmin false - Run test as admin session --itemsToRead 1000 - Number of items to read --bgReaders 20     - Number of background readers --report false     - Whether to output intermediate results

 These options are passed to the test cases and repository fixtures that need them.
 For example the Wikipedia dump option is needed by the